We protect your information from security threats using:

 dnstwister uses.
 No patch is currently available for this

 package.
-We have assessed both the vulnerability and our use of the
+We have assessed both the vulnerability and our use of this

 package and can confirm dnstwister is not vulnerable to